-See API on page 59 for more details.
+See API on page 57 for more details.

-Figure 856 - HTTPS Server Settings Page
+Figure 847 - HTTPS Server Settings Page

-Setting Description HTTPS Server HTTPS Port This sets the TCP port which the HTTPS server will run on for access to the API.
-API Settings • Enable API Endpoints Enabling this settings allows for an entry point to communicate with the HTTPS server.
+Setting Description HTTPS Port This sets the TCP port which the HTTPS server will run on for access to the API.
+Enable API Endpoints Enabling this settings allows for an entry point to communicate with the HTTPS server.
 Without enabling this setting, the API cannot be utilized.
 Allow User Login This setting allows for User API Keys to be generated using the Login API endpoint.
 The ThinManager API allows for application keys and user keys to be generated.
 When enabled, users can generate their own API key from the login endpoint.
 API User keys are inherited from the users group membership role as defined in ThinManager Security Groups.
-User Quota (time and unit) Sets the number of times a user can use an user API key to authenticate a method on an endpoint for the specified rolling duration.
-OpenID Connect Connection OIDC Authority This server address URL connects to the OIDC provider.
-Discovery Sets the path to the OpenID configuration.

-Setting Description Client ID Sets the OpenID client application's specific ID.
-Web Client Settings Enable Web Client Endpoints Check to activate the ThinManager Web UI and make it available to users.
-This is a global setting for this ThinServer, but permissions can be used in the same way to secure users or group actions.
+Setting Description Sets the number of times a user can use an user API key to authenticate a method on an endpoint for the specified rolling duration.
 Button Manage Keys Launches the Manage API Keys wizard which allows for API keys to be created, edited, or deleted.
 The Manage Keys wizard will manage both application and user API keys.